-Fuel management is the practice that allows fleet managers to control fuel usage and costs.
+Fuel management is the practice that allows fleet managers to effectively control fuel usage and costs.
 Why is it important?
-The American Transportation Research Institute research claims that 24% of overall fleet costs is attributed to fuel consumption.
+The American Transportation Research Institute research claims that 24% of overall fleet costs are attributed to fuel consumption.

 What’s more, every fleet manager knows how challenging and complex this whole process is.
 Well, unless you use technology applied to fleet management.
 A fuel management system (an FMS) combines both hardware and software products.
 Such systems help maintain, control, and monitor fuel consumption for fleets of any size, so it's possible to integrate measurement and control processes from fueling a truck to further consumption.

 Besides, automated fuel management and control systems help you comply with environmental regulations and get accurate, up-to-date fuel, engine, and vehicle performance data.